best beaches in peru

 • Nearby attractions: Picturesque town of Paita.

-Just an hour’s drive from Lima is Punta Hermosa (exactly, 58 kilometers south of Lima).
-It is one of the most popular beaches among locals and Lima residents.
-Due to its proximity to the Peruvian capital, it has become one of the best options for weekend getaways.
-Punta Hermosa is on its way to becoming a new version of Asia, a popular hotspot among Lima’s elite.
-Also, during the summer the winds and waves tend to calm down, attracting thousands of bathers to its beaches.
-The beaches of Punta Hermosa have seen a growing number of hotel projects, restaurants, and nightclubs in the last few years.
-Despite not being as luxurious as Asia, it is a much more affordable exclusive option.
-One of the best tourist sites in Peru.
+Just an hour’s drive from Lima is Punta Hermosa (58 kilometers south).
+It’s one of the most popular beaches among locals due to its proximity to the Peruvian capital.
+Also, during the summer the winds and waves tend to calm down, attracting thousands of bathers.
+Its coastlines have seen a growing number of hotels, restaurants, and nightclubs in the last few years.

-The Punta Hermosa area is considered one of the best Peruvian beaches for those looking to surf.
-From there to prestigious events and surf contests in the area.
-The waves that this beach receives go so high that it usually reaches up to 40 feet.
-Also, If you are one of those experienced and brave surfers looking to conquer the giant waves, we recommend going to the Pico Alto de Punta Hermosa.
+There prestigious surf contests are celebrated.
+Its waves go so high that it usually reaches up to 40 feet.
+Also, If you are one of those experienced surfers looking to conquer the giant waves, we recommend going to the Pico Alto de Punta Hermosa.
 The downside is that you will have to add boulders and sea urchins to the challenge.
-If you are not, that experienced, you can still have fun during the sunny months.

 • What to do: Relaxing, sun tanning, swimming, surfing.